carlspring/redis-maven-plugin/README.md

 Maven plugin to embed a redis-server based on the redis-protocol project.
 This is an in-memory redis server.
-That means that when the server shutsdown or closes, the data is no longer available.
+That means that when the server shuts down or closes, the data is no longer available.

 Checkout the maven plugin page at [http://r351574nc3.github.io/redis-maven-plugin]